-Sam Peckinpah was fired when he refused to re-edit the film after it was screened for a test audience on 25 May 1983 and met with a confused and extremely mixed reaction.
-Producers Peter S. Davis and William N. Panzer took over the editing with the assistance of editor Edward M. Abroms, drastically altering opening and ending sequences.
+Sam Peckinpah was fired when he refused to re-edit this movie after it was screened for a test audience on May 25, 1983, and met with a confused and mixed reaction.
+Producers Peter S. Davis and William N. Panzer took over editing, with the assistance of Editor Edward M. Abroms, and drastically altered the opening and ending sequences.

 Chris Sarandon's wife was pregnant throughout the filming of this movie.
 He said that the added tension provided his character with a little more depth.
 His wife gave birth shortly after filming wrapped.

-Director Sam Peckinpah asked the producers to do re-write work on the script, was given permission to do so, but after submission of his first few pages, the producers relented, and forbid Peckinpah any more re-writes.
+Sam Peckinpah asked the producers to do re-write work on the script, and was given permission to do so, but after submission of his first few pages, the producers relented, and forbade Peckinpah from doing any more re-writes.

-According to the 30th December edition of "The Gettysburg Times", producer William N. Panzer acquired the Ludlum property with partner Peter S. Davis "after a chance encounter with the previous owner of the screen rights".
-The movie's budget "was raised by selling foreign, home-video and pay TV rights, with an assist from private investors".
+According to the December 30th edition of "The Gettysburg Times", Producer William N. Panzer acquired the Ludlum property with partner Peter S. Davis "after a chance encounter with the previous owner of the screen rights."
+The movie's budget "was raised by selling foreign, home video, and pay television rights, with an assist from private investors."
 Panzer said: "Sam's name was a big help in selling the foreign rights.
-He's even more known abroad than he is here".
+He's even more known abroad than he is here."